Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_embedding_notes.md

 - orthographic mode can then apply a separate viewer embedding to the same `HPC` ray field

-So the unresolved question is no longer “how should `AZP` be embedded?” but:
+The unresolved question is therefore no longer “how should `AZP` be embedded?” but:

 - “given an `HPC` ray field, how should ortho place it in 3D?”